oracle-livelabs/developer/orcl-blockchain-platform/3-labs-obp-apigateway/obp-apigateway.md

   ![Add Ingress Rules Form](images/3-gateway-2-7.png)

-10. Repeat Steps 8-9 four more times so your Ingress Rules match the screenshot below:
+10. **Repeat Steps 8-9** for the first four rows by adding the ingress matching the screenshot below:

   ![All Ingress Rules](images/3-gateway-2-8.png)